Brain-up/brn/README.md

 4. Create pull request with task name and description about what was done.
 5. Notify the team in our skype chat and wait for reviews.
 At least one reviewer is necessary, but more can be added in a case by case basis.
 6. The task gets merged by a project mantainer.
-# 7. check that build job on jenkins passes successfully.
+7. check that build job on jenkins passes successfully.

+### Code style
+- Please refer for details to kb resources: https://github.com/Brain-up/brn/wiki/Code-Style or https://kb.epam.com/display/EPMCOSRINT/Code+style
+- Always use Ctrl+Alt+L in IDEA to update code formatting before committing!
+- Use `gradlew ktlint` command to check code style.
+If this task fails, the related report with error details can be found in the 'build\reports\ktlint' folder.
+- It is also possible to use `gradlew ktlintFormat` command to fix code style errors automatically.
+- Please note that if `gradlew ktlint` task fails, project build will fail also.
+### CREATING BRANCHES
+Use format 'EPMLABSBRN-# issue description' or 'Merge description'.
+Issue number must be in range [0-1999]

 ### Thank you very much for your support!